 - a.
-The siting, scale, materials and design respect the character of the surrounding area, including any historic and natural assets; - b.
-The proposal does not have an unacceptable adverse impact on amenity of adjacent uses; and - c.
-The proposal is acceptable in terms of highway safety.
+The siting, scale, materials and design respect the character of the surrounding area, including any historic and natural assets; and - b.
+The proposal respects the amenity of neighbouring occupiers; and - c.
+The proposal provides for safe and secure access.